-Is it for the purpose of executing or performing a duty, power or function of the Commissioner?
-No. Confirming that a ruling has not been issued is arguably a step removed from the ruling process, which might be considered part of administering the tax system. • Administer the tax system: No-for the same reason above. • Implement the tax system: No-for the same reason above. • Improve, research, or reform the tax system: No. Does it support the execution or performance of the above?
-Yes.
-The administration and implementation of the tax system requires a robust binding ruling system.
-If IR does not correct the misinformation currently in the public domain, the binding ruling regime's reputation may be diminished.
+Is it for the purpose of No. Confirming that a

+executing or performing a ruling has not been issued

+duty, power or function of is arguably a step removed

+the Commissioner? from the ruling process,

+which might be considered

+part of administering the

+tax system.

+Administer the tax No-for the same reason

+system: above.

+Implement the tax No-for the same reason

+system: above.

+• Improve, research, or No.

+reform the tax system:

+Does it support the Yes.
+The administration

+execution or performance and implementation of

+of the above? the tax system requires

+a robust binding ruling

+system.
+If IR does not

+correct the misinformation

+currently in the public

+domain, the binding ruling

+regime's reputation may be

+diminished.